Reconstruct a Delegation Chain

 You can reconstruct and verify any delegation chain from stored receipts without operator cooperation.
 All you need are the JWT strings and the DIDs.

-Step 1: Retrieve the bundle
+Step 1: Obtain the bundle

 {